 If you’ve taken a home pregnancy test, you might be heading off to the doctors to have this confirmed.
 So why does a routine pregnancy test at the doctors check for protein in your urine?

 Finding an excessive amount of protein in your urine can be a sign that you’ve got a urinary tract infection.
-A urinary tract infection is commonly caused by bacteria found on your skin or vagina traveling up your urethra and making its way into your bladder.
+A urinary tract infection is commonly caused by bacteria found on your skin or vagina traveling up your urethra and making its way into your bladder1.

 Another cause of excessive protein being present in your urine is kidney damage.